wangyuntao/dl/README.md

-# dl
+# d
-An alternative to cd command
+A better alternative to cd command